What Document Translations Do You Need for an Immigration Case?

 4) Family Members’ Documents

 If you are married, be sure to include a copy of your marriage certificate.
-If you had a wedding abroad and the document isn’t in English, you will need to provide a translation.
+If you had a wedding abroad and the document is not in English, you will need to provide a translation.

 Additionally, if you or your spouse were previously married, copies of those marriage certificates also are necessary to include in the immigration filing, as well as copies of divorce filings or death certificates.
 Of course, translations are necessary if any of these legal documents are not completely in English.